Introduction to Python Infinite Loop

 2. Using IF statement with While loop

 We can impose another statement inside a while loop and break out of the loop.
 We can use Python Control Statements like ‘Break’ and ‘Continue’.
-The break is used as a python control statement and as soon as it is encountered it skips the execution of the whole block.
-We can make use of the if-else statement and also use the break keyword to come out of the while loop even before completing the condition of the while loop.
+The break is used as a python control statement, and as soon as it is encountered, it skips the whole block’s execution.
+We can use the if-else statement and use the break keyword to come out of the while loop even before completing the condition of the while loop.

 3. Using Break Statement

-Below is an example which will illustrate the above:
+Below is an example that will illustrate the above:

 Hence, we see here that the flow of the program jumps out of the loop before completing the 10th iteration and while the loop is terminated and printed in the console.